A Deeper Understanding of Evening and Morning in Genesis 1

 So, here we see that the LORD God saw that the light was good and separated it from the darkness.
 An implication can be made here that God was moving the stages of the earth from darkness to light, from that which is chaotic to that which is more orderly, from that which is more mysterious to that which is more clear.

-Then in the first part of verse 5 is the third use of the word darkness in chapter 1.
+Then in the first part of Genesis 1:5 is the third use of the word darkness in chapter 1.

 God called the light Day, and the darkness he called Night.

 Here there is an analogy made between darkness and Night.
-Then the last part of verse 5 states the following.
+Then the last part of Genesis 1:5 states the following.

 And there was evening and there was morning, the first day.

 Now what can we say about the words “evening” and “morning”?
-One way to define the evening is that it comes before the night, which was equated by analogy in the first part of the verse to darkness.
+One way to define the evening is that it comes before the night, which was equated by analogy in Genesis 1:2 to darkness.
 And darkness was first referenced in Genesis 1 as being associated to a chaotic earth.
 So, one way to look at this definition of evening is that it is a state that is more chaotic, more full of mystery and potential perhaps.
 But it is less orderly and clear than is the light.

 Similarly, morning is that time which comes before the light of the day.
 In other words, it is a sign of the more orderly, clear, and defined state of being.
-So, if we use these analogies then the phrase, “And there was evening and there was morning”, could be understood to mean that there was a state that was more chaotic followed by a state that was more orderly and defined.
-And then these periods where the Creator God brought order out of chaos were defined as one yom or period of time.
-This is consistent with each yom or day of creation, because each yom was an example of bringing greater order, light, and even life into existence.
+So, if we use these symbolic meanings then the phrase, “And there was evening and there was morning”, could be understood to mean that there was a state that was more chaotic followed by a state that was more orderly and defined.
+And then these periods where the Creator God brought order out of chaos were defined as period of time, translated from the word yom as “day”.
+This is consistent with each “day” of creation, because each “day” brought greater order, light, and even life in its various forms (physical, mental, and spiritual) into existence.